Avalon

 Lows

-• It's pretty remote (45 minutes' drive from the nearest village, Oludeniz), but that's the joy of it
+• It's a little remote (30 minutes' drive from the nearest village, Oludeniz), but that's the joy of it

-• It’ll take you 20 minutes to walk down to the beach, and a lot of huff and puff to get back up
+• It takes about 20 minutes to negotiate the rough path down to the beach, and a lot of huff and puff to get back up

 • Not much in the way of on-site entertainment, but simply being here is enough to fill your days